barhoring/react-intro-v3/README.md

 # running on production

-To enable server-side rendering for fast precievd load time:
+To enable server-side rendering for fast precievd load time fo to commit `fixing hot module reload` and add $Env:NODE_ENV = "server" & npm run start.
-In webpack.config, inside module.exports, replace entry with:
-entry: ['webpack-hot-middleware/client?path=__webpack_hmr&timeout=2000', './js/ClientApp.jsx'],

-In production add: $Env:NODE_ENV = "server", before npm run start.

 # A Complete Intro to React